gi-ev/LNI-proceedings/README.md

 1. Submit `proceedings.pdf` and `LNI-Cover-Vorlage.ppt` (see step 2 above) to the GI for approval.
 2. After the approval, submit to the printing service.

-You can leave the crop margins on here.

 ### Submitting to the "Digitale Bibliothek der GI"